razor-network/docs/docs/Quick Start/Delegate.md

      Example: `../razor delegate --address 0x5a0b54d5dc17e0aadc383d2db43b0a0d3e029c4c --amount 1000 --stakerId 1`

-2. You your wallet will be credited with sRZRs tokens of staker to which you delegate Razor tokens. sRZRs would help you to withdraw rewards or delegated funds.
+2. Your wallet will be credited with sRZRs tokens of staker to which you delegate Razor tokens. sRZRs would help you to withdraw rewards or delegated funds.
 Hence you need to ensure that all your sRZRs are safe.